IU5HKU/ESP8266_JQuery_Example/README.md

 //***********************************************************
 ```

-use & abuse this code as you wont!
+use & abuse this code as you want!